tc39/notes/es9/2018-05/may-24.md

 WH: What does `when 1` mean?
 (Object Equality) Does `when 0` match -0?

 KMN: This applies to numeric literals, and I believe -0 is not a numeric literal.
-Continuing… `when x` is an irrefutable pattern.
+Continuing... `when x` is an irrefutable pattern.
 You can also have guards using something like `when x if ()`

 DD: What is the match doing here?
 If you do this on an object that doesn't have a match method, will that throw an exception?